-Things to consider before you buy a used phone
+Things to consider before you buy a used or refurbished phone

-If you don't want to take any chances with the quality, but still don't mind a bit of wear and tear, buying through an intermediary marketplace like Gazelle could work really well.
-The phones often come with (admittedly limited) warranties and money-back guarantees which, as a buyer, offers considerably more peace of mind than the average "meet up at the nearby 7-Eleven and hand over a wad of cash" type deal that sites like Craigslist offer.
+Buying through an intermediary marketplace like Gazelle could work really well if you don't want to take any chances with the quality but still don't mind a bit of wear and tear.
+The phones often come with (admittedly limited) warranties and money-back guarantees, which, as a buyer, offer considerably more peace of mind than the average "meet up at the nearby 7-Eleven and hand over a wad of cash" type deal that sites like Craigslist offer.

-Finally, buying a certified refurbished phone is your safest bet, but comes with the least discount over a new product.
-Carriers, retailers and third parties all refurbish and sell used devices, with varying levels of discount and inventory options.
-These phones are used, yes, but they've gone through a (varying) set of checks to verify their condition and details before being cleaned up and passed on to you.
-There's a peace of mind associated with buying refurbished, but there's also a cost associated.
+Finally, buying a certified refurbished phone is your safest bet but comes with the least discount over a new product.
+Carriers, retailers, and third parties all refurbish and sell used devices with varying levels of discount and inventory options.

 The best places to buy a used phone

 This is not an exhaustive list.
-There are innumerable places to buy a used phone on the internet, and depending on your country, this list may not be as applicable (though we tried to highlight international marketplaces as much as possible).
+There are innumerable places to buy a used phone on the internet.
+Also, depending on your country, this list may not be applicable (though we tried to highlight international marketplaces as much as possible).

-Good: Seamless buying experience with plenty of choice, all phones come with a charger and are guaranteed to work, 30-day money back return policy.
+Good: Seamless buying experience with plenty of choices, all phones come with a charger and are guaranteed to work, 30-day money-back return policy.

 eBay is enormous, and today continues to be one of the top places to purchase a used phone.
-It has the advantages of Craigslist, scale, with few of the disadvantages, especially since it uses PayPal to ensure that payments can be recalled should there be a problem.
+It has the biggest advantage of Craigslist — scale — with few disadvantages, especially since it uses its own payment system to ensure that payments can be recalled should there be a problem.